Bachelor of Arts (B.A.) Program with a Major in Communication Sciences and Disorders

 All places in the graduate programs are filled on a competitive basis.
 However, the courses taken for the BA Degree in CSD at Wayne State also fulfill the prerequisite requirements for other graduate CSD programs throughout the U.S and Canada.
 For a listing of programs, see ASHA's EdFind service.

 Students who plan to pursue an MA in Speech-Language Pathology or Doctor of Audiology (AuD) degree and the ASHA Certificate of Clinical Competence (CCC) in Audiology or Speech-Language Pathology must complete undergraduate general education courses that meet the ASHA requirements below.
 Only courses appearing on the student's official transcript will be counted as meeting ASHA requirements.

 Where are undergraduate courses in CSD offered?

 Undergraduate courses are offered on the main Wayne State campus in downtown Detroit and at Wayne State's facility at the Macomb Education Center.
-For more information and a list of courses available at the Macomb Education Center, please click here.
+For more information and a list of courses available at the Macomb Education Center, click here.

 | ↑ back to top|